 On June 16, 2014, the Company through a Share Exchange Agreement, acquired a private company, Gungnir Resources Inc. ("Gungnir"), registered in Ontario, and 100% of its Nordanas and Knaften (Knaften nr 100 and 200) properties located in northern Sweden.
 The claims are subject to a 2.4% NSR, of which one-third is owned by a related party.
 During 2016, the Nordanas claim was allowed to expire resulting in a write down of \$148,820 in capitalized costs associated with the Nordanas property.
 From 2016 to 2021, the Company expanded its Knaften project by adding the Knaften nr 300, 400, 500, 600 and 700 licenses.
-The licenses comprising of the Knaften property are valid from 2022 to 2025.
+The licenses comprising of the Knaften property are valid from 2021 to 2027.

-During the period ended March 31, 2022, the Company incurred exploration expenditures of \$4,824 (2021 - \$236,238) on the Knaften property.
+During the period ended March 31, 2023, the Company incurred exploration expenditures of \$nil (2022 - \$16,229) on the Knaften property.

-The Company entered into a royalty option agreement with Altius Minerals Corporation pursuant to which the Company has granted Altius the right, in exchange for \$250,000 in cash, to enter into: (i) a royalty agreement with respect to licences at the Company's Lappvattnet and Rormyrberget projects (the "Lappvattnet and Rormyrberget Option"), and (ii) a royalty agreement with respect to licences at the Company's Knaften project (the "Knaften Option").
-Under the Option Agreement, Altius may exercise its Lappvattnet and Rormyrberget Option by paying the Company \$8 million at which time the Company and Altius will enter into a royalty agreement for a 2.0% gross sales royalty in perpetuity, and Altius may exercise its Knaften Option by paying the Company \$2 million at which time the Company and Altius will enter into a royalty agreement for a 1.0% gross sales royalty in perpetuity.
+In March 2022, the Company entered into a royalty option agreement with Altius Royalty Corporation ('Altius') pursuant to which the Company has granted Altius the right, in exchange for \$250,000 in cash, to enter into: (i) a royalty agreement with respect to licences at the Company's Lappvattnet and Rormyrberget projects (the "Lappvattnet and Rormyrberget Option"), and (ii) a royalty agreement with respect to licences at the Company's Knaften project (the "Knaften Option").
+Altius may exercise its Lappvattnet and Rormyrberget Option by paying the Company, at any time while it maintains its interest in these properties, \$8 million, at which point the Company and Altius will enter into a royalty agreement for a 2.0% gross sales royalty in perpetuity.
+Altius may exercise its Knaften Option by paying the Company, at any time while it maintains its interest in the property, \$2 million at which point the Company and Altius will enter into a royalty agreement for a 1.0% gross sales royalty in perpetuity.